Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 python3 manage.py test --keepdb

 A separate testing data base is used so that the data is not mixed up with the production data.

+## Deployment

+The website is deployed to [heroku](https://heroku.com).

+Here is the link for the live site https://whats--for--dinner.herokuapp.com/

 ## Credits